 My work has been featured in several national magazines, and in the 2012, 2011, 2010 and 2009 Quilting Arts Calendars and the 2012 Quilt Art Engagement Calendar.
 It has graced the covers of two issues of Quilting Arts magazine.
 I am the author of two books – Point, Click, Quilt!
 Turn Your Photos into Fabulous Fabric Art (C&T Publishing, 2011), and Applique Petal Party (C&T Publishing, 2009).

-I have also produced three DVDs with Quilting Arts: “Master Machine Quilting: Free-Motion Stitching and Thread Sketching” (2009), “Master Machine Stitching: Thread Sketching Beyond the Basics” (2010), and “Dynamic Quilt Design: Paint Meets Stitch” (2011).
-My series of six lessons on thread sketching ran in Quilting Arts magazine throughout 2010, and I appear in seasons 900, 700 and 500 of Quilting Arts TV.
+I have also produced four DVDs with Quilting Arts: “Master Machine Quilting: Free-Motion Stitching and Thread Sketching” (2009), “Master Machine Stitching: Thread Sketching Beyond the Basics” (2010), and “Dynamic Quilt Design: Paint Meets Stitch” (2011), and “Fabulous Finishes: Seven Techniques for Binding, Facing, Framing & Hanging a Quilt” (2014).
+My series of six lessons on thread sketching ran in Quilting Arts magazine throughout 2010, and I appear in seasons 1300, 900, 700 and 500 of Quilting Arts TV.
 In 2011, I was featured in episode 901 of “The Quilt Show with Alex Anderson and Ricky Tims.”
 And I’ve been interviewed by Mark Lipinski and Pat Sloan on their radio shows.

 Through Black Cat Graphics, my graphic design and communications business, I designed logos, corporate identity systems, newsletters, magazines, annual reports and brochures.
 I am an experienced writer, and have worked in corporate communications and also as a page